bubba-94/student-litt/README.md

 ## C Från Början

-[Folder link] to C Från Början(C-Fran-Borjan)
+[Folder link](#c-från-början) to C Från Början

-A swedish book published later than Practical C, this book is more updated and is written in swedish.
+A swedish book published in 2016, this book is more updated and is written in swedish.
 I reckon it is a good practice to always refresh your knowledge and use information provided from all languages you know.